RedeemTafadzwa/Motor-Claims-Reserving-IBNR-Analysis/README.md

-# Motor-Claims-Reserving-IBNR-Analysis
-Motor Claims Reserving & IBNR Analysis
+# Motor Claims Reservingand IBNR Analysis

 Project Overview:

 This project focuses on short-term insurance reserving analysis for a motor insurance portfolio.
 The objective was to investigate claims development patterns, clean and prepare claims transaction data, and estimate the required IBNR (Incurred But Not Reported) reserve as at 31 December 2024.